Suhaybu/simple_string_indexer/README.md

  ✔️ Create an awesome UI design

  ✔️ Create logic for Indexer

+ ✔️ Create logic for finding index of a specific word

+ ✔️ Create logic for finding index of a specific word

+ ✔️ Handle inputs and outputs

  ✔️ Create logic for clear terminal

  ✔️ Create logic for logging

  ❌ Create logic for printing formatted input

  ❌ Create logic for printing formatted output

  ❌ Implementing logging logic into functions

- ✔️ Create logic for finding index of a specific word

- ✔️ Create logic for finding index of a specific word
+ ❌ Finish README.md

  <h3>Here's the final UI design Prototype (Work in progress)</h3>